-Kashmir: Human shield Farooq Ahmad Dar had cast his vote before being tied to jeep, confirm police
+Kashmir: ‘Human shield’ Farooq Ahmad had cast his vote before being tied to jeep, confirm police

 The police report was submitted to the state’s DGP in August.

-The Jammu and Kashmir police have confirmed that shawl maker Farooq Ahmad Dar had cast his vote before he was used as human shield by the Army during violence that accompanied the bye-election to the Srinagar parliamentary seat in April.
+The Jammu and Kashmir police have confirmed that shawl maker Farooq Ahmad Dar had cast his vote before he was used as human shield by the Army in violence during the bye-election to the Srinagar parliamentary seat in April.
 “During investigation, it came to surface that the victim Farooq Ahmad Dar cast his vote at polling booth in his native village, Chill,” said the report submitted by the Budgam district police to the state’s director general of police in August.

 The report added that Dar was picked up by the Army “during stone pelting, and was tied to the bonnet of a vehicle as human shield under threat”.
 “He was kept under wrongful confinement and was paraded/moved around in the area,” the report added.